VikTheBuilder/Sign_language_translator_v1.0/README.md

-## HandSpeak – Sign Language Translator
+## UnSpoken – Sign Language Translator

 Real-time sign language recognition using Python, Flask, Flask-SocketIO, OpenCV, NumPy, and MediaPipe.
 The app streams webcam frames from the server to the browser and shows recognized gestures with translations.